Clinical Pharmacology for Clenpiq

 The primary efficacy endpoint was the proportion of patients with successful colon cleansing, as assessed by blinded colonoscopists using the Aronchick Scale.
 The Aronchick scale is a tool used to assess overall colon cleansing.
 Successful colon cleansing was defined as bowel preparations with >90% of the mucosa seen and mostly liquid stool that were graded excellent (minimal suctioning needed for adequate visualization) or good (significant suctioning needed for adequate visualization) by the colonoscopist.

-In both studies, the sodium picosulfate, magnesium oxide, and anhydrous citric acid combination was non-inferior to the comparator.
-In addition, sodium picosulfate, magnesium oxide, and anhydrous citric acid provided by Split-Dose dosing met the pre-specified criteria for superiority to the comparator for colon cleansing in Study 1.
-The comparator in that study was administered entirely on the day prior to colonoscopy.
-See Tables 3 and 4 below.
+Sodium picosulfate, magnesium oxide, and anhydrous citric acid was non-inferior to the comparator.
+In addition, sodium picosulfate, magnesium oxide, and anhydrous citric acid met the pre-specified criteria for superiority to the comparator for colon cleansing.
+Efficacy results are provided in Table 5.

-Table 3: Proportion of Patients with Successful Colon Cleansing in Study 1 Split-Dose Regimen
+Table 5: Proportion of Patients with Successful Colon Cleansing in Study 2

 Difference between treatment groups |